Naveenan-25/M1_Calculator_Utility/1_Requirements/README.md

 #REQUIREMENTS:
-#INTRODUCTION:The calculator project is the application based mini project, which is used to predict the by taking input
-user.
-The tool used for writing the code in this project is visual studio code.
-This project has multi file and multiplatform approach (Linux and Windows).
+#INTRODUCTION:The calculator is a device that performs arithmetic operations on numbers.
+The simplest calculators can do only addition, subtraction, multiplication, and division.
+And also the complex operations such as modulus, factorial of the number, finding the power, squareroot of the given number, log value of the number.

 #RESEARCH
-People who don’t have technical knowledge for calculation can use this application to perform various operation based on the user's choice such as addition, subraction, multiplication, division, etc. However defining a calculator generally includes:
+Generally, many people in the various feilds are based on the calculator for their daily activities. people who don’t have technical knowledge for calculation can use this application to perform various operation based on the user's choice such as addition, subraction, multiplication, division, etc.

-1.Adiition
+Basic operation calculator generally includes:

+1.Addition

 2.Subraction